sarahdobson/ficam-arch/pages/ficam_conceptual.md

 ![Conceptual Diagram]({{site.baseurl}}/img/ConceptualDiagram.png)

-The Conceptual Diagram is a graphical depiction of the three main components of ICAM:
+The Conceptual Diagram is a graphical depiction of the three main components of Identity, Credential, and Access Management (ICAM):

 * [**Identity Management**]({{site.baseurl}}/services/identity) allows an organization to construct a trusted digital identity based on an individual's defining attributes, such as the individual's birth date and fingerprints.
 Identity management includes the following ICAM services:
     * Identity Proofing